 Time: About a month.

 It’s important to monitor that features are operating properly in production.
 Uptime and general status of a data science feature can usually be overseen with the monitoring services used in other parts of a technology stack.
-To ensure a fast and straightforward technical handover, involve the engineers in the design and build of the system, and DevOps or SRE teams in the design and operation of monitoring.
+Involve engineers in the design and build of the system, and DevOps or SRE teams in the design and operation of monitoring, to ensure a fast and straightforward technical handover.

-To be certain that a system is working well in a live setting, it might necessary to monitor model accuracy on live data.
-If performance goes outside of an expected range, you may want alerts and a fallback system to kick in.
+To be certain that a system is working well in a live setting it might be necessary to monitor model accuracy on live data.
+If performance goes outside of an expected range you may want alerts and a fallback system to kick in.